Vegin Vegan Vegun!

 Spoonful of vegan consommé onion koji ready to enhance plant-based dishes

-Store your Onion Koji in a clean, airtight container in the refrigerator.
 It’s best used within about three months, while its gentle sweetness and umami are at their peak.

-🧑🏼🍳Note When Using
+🧑🏼🍳 Note When Using

 Whenever you use your Vegan Consommé Onion Koji, give it a gentle stir from the bottom to make sure the flavors are evenly distributed.

 The salt tends to settle at the bottom, so mixing well each time is key.
-And always use a clean spoon for serving to keep your koji fresh and flavorful.

 What’s the difference between Onion Koji and Shio Koji?